-However, it should be noted that ILPs have had several criticisms levelled against them, notably for charging high fees, relatively more expensive insurance costs (you get lesser coverage dollar-for-dollar) and inconsistent or worse-than-expected returns.
+However, it should be noted that ILPs have had several criticisms levelled against them, notably for charging high fees, relatively expensive insurance costs (you get lesser coverage dollar-for-dollar) and inconsistent or worse-than-expected returns.

-Our recommendation is to be 100% clear about the pros and cons of any insurance policy you are considering – whether a ILP, a Whole-life Policy, or any other plan.
+Our recommendation is to be 100% clear about the pros and cons of any insurance policy you are considering --- whether a ILP, a whole-life policy, or any other plan.

 How to Spot an ILP or a Whole-life Policy